SUSANxBABU/Auto-Create-Oracle-Always-Free-ARM-VM-with-Telegram-Notification/README.md

 ./launch-arm-vm.sh
 ```

-# To make the script keep running in background untill it get succeed
+# To make the script keep running in background until it get succeed. <br>
+⚠️ Run this command so that even if you close your SSH-in-browser, the process keeps running in the background.
 Run this:

 ```